 It was a simple operation.
 She rented a small storefront and ran the shop herself.
 Things went well at first, but with the dawn of internet flower shops, she noticed business declining.
 When business was good, she always had the money to set aside for the taxes she knew she would owe at the end of the year.
-In order to keep the shop running, Shirley was no longer able to set money aside for taxes.
+When business took a turn for the worse, Shirley was no longer able to set money aside for taxes.

 When tax time came, she filed her tax return, but unlike in previous years, she couldn’t send the money to pay the taxes along with it.
 She told herself that since wedding season was coming, she’d be able to make plenty of money to pay the taxes in a few months.
 A few months passed and wedding season wasn’t as lucrative as it had been in past years.
 Shirley wasn’t able to come up with the money to pay the taxes, so it got put on the back burner.

 When it came time to file her tax return next year, Shirley was so afraid of what the IRS would do to her since she hadn’t paid last year’s taxes yet that she decided not to file her return.
 Soon, Shirley decided that the flower shop just wasn’t going to be profitable, so she decided to close her doors and go back to her old office job.

 Just as she was getting used to having a 9-5 job again, she received a troubling letter from the IRS saying that she owed approximately $40,000 in taxes for the last two years that she operated her business.
 She had no clue how she was supposed to come up with $40,000.
 Her modest salary of $50,000 a year was just enough to pay her bills and have a little bit left over each month.